DevLeoko/liberty-invoice/README.md

 # Liberty Invoice

-Liberty Invoice is an open-source tool built for intuitive yet powerful invoicing.
+Liberty Invoice is an source-available tool built for intuitive yet powerful invoicing.
 Aimed at freelancers, businesses, and anyone else with billing needs, Liberty Invoice provides an adaptable solution to manage invoices and generate invoice PDFs.
 With customizable features, multi-language and multi-currency support, efficient client and product management, and more, it offers a seamless invoicing experience.

 ## Features

 - Multilingual UI: English and German are currently supported
 - Customizable Invoice Templates: Logo and text fragments can be customized
 - Invoice PDF Generation